Student Athlete: Will Davies

-POLAND, Ohio (WYTV) – The Poland football team has rolled off four-straight wins and ranked second in Region 13 in the playoff seedings announced on Thursday.
+POLAND, Ohio (WKBN) – The Poland football team has rolled off four-straight wins and ranked second in Region 13 in the playoff seedings announced on Thursday.

 Senior Will Davies is one of their unsung heroes on the offensive line, playing a big role for the Bulldogs on and off the field.
 Plus, Will is a nationally recognized student and now, he’s our “Student Athlete of the Week.”